When looking for banks for small business loans, Bank of America and Wells Fargo may come to mind.

 Meanwhile, it’s estimated that small business owners spend almost 25 hours on paperwork while applying for a loan at multiple banks.

-Add to the that transaction costs are the same for small loans as they are for larger ones, and it’s not hard to see why banks may be reluctant to offer loans to small businesses.
+Add to that the fact that transaction costs are the same for small loans as they are for larger ones, and it’s not hard to see why banks may be reluctant to offer loans to small businesses.

 The Five Cs of Credit look at: